-popular and people's schedules grew, volunteers had less time to commit, initiating the shift into hosting concerts.
 Nonetheless, the now family of volunteers have been at the Theatre for years, if not decades and have nothing but great things to say about the Trinity House.
-"It's just a cool place to hang out, meet great people and I thoroughly enjoy it.
-I love coming to hear the music," said Kitzmann.
+"It's just a cool place to hang out, meet great people

-The almost Greek-like historic and comforting feel of

-this smaller, intimate venue may appeal to those after a long day of classes and work.
+The almost Greek-like historic and comforting feel of this smaller, intimate venue may appeal to those after a long day of classes and work.
 The Trinity House Theatre welcomes all ages and would love to expand not only their audience, but the genres they host.
 Performances are typically on the weekends with relatively affordable ticket prices perfect for an inviting, fun night out.
-The best part, it is right off
+The best part, it is right off campus!

 Trinity House is located 38840 Six Mile Rd in Livonia.
-While small the Trinity House holds charm with it's simple look.

-For more information about the venue or how to you can support it, visit www.trinityhousethe atre.org/ or contact trinityhousetheatre@gmail. com.
+For more information about the venue or how to you can support it, visit www.trinityhousethe atre.org/ or contact trinityhousetheatre@gmail.com.